level23/dynadot-api/README.md

 Make sure your IP address is whitelisted in the Dynadot backend.
 It can take a while (up to 1 hour) before the IP address is whitelisted.

+## I am banned from the Dynadot API!

+The Dynadot API only allows 1 API call at the same time.
+Its not allowed to do concurrent API calls.
+If you do request multiple API calls at the same time you can be banned.
+The ban will be for 10 a 15 minutes.<br />
+_Information received via dynadot chat_